 - Prepare and review your resume to ensure that you are presenting yourself well.
 In your cover letter, tailor your goals and experience to specific opportunities that you are seeking.

-- What are your time tables for finding work?
+- What is your time tables for finding work?

 - Before you initiate contact with hiring managers and alumni, set up a system for tracking résumés submitted, networking contacts, interviews and other resources.
 Job Track (Excel template) can help you get started.
 Add as much information as you can before you begin with resources, websites and networking contacts.